 Harbor Light Christian School is pleased to have you consider us as you pursue your high school education.
-We have welcomed international students in the past, and both the school and the students have greatly profited from their experience here.
-We hope that your experience in Northern Michigan at Harbor Light is a great experience for you.
+We welcome International Students, finding that their presence and experience here blesses many.
+We hope that your education in Northern Michigan at Harbor Light is a great adventure for you.

 Harbor Light Christian School is recognized by the Student Exchange and Visitor Program (SEVP) as a Student and Exchange Visitor Information System (SEVIS) approved school with the ability to issue I-20 Forms.
 An I-20 Form from Harbor Light will allow you to obtain a United States F-type student visa.
 Harbor Light is able to accept international students who are proficient in English in grades 9-12.
 Harbor Light Christian School is listed on the SEVIS website.

 We can help you to continue or start your education in the United States.
-Our Administrator and Counselor are ready to talk with you when you decide if Harbor Light Christian is the best place for you.
-They will discuss with you the academic, spiritual, financial, and conduct requirements and determine acceptance to our school.
-Once the proper paperwork is filled out and returned to our school office, it will be reviewed and then an I-20 will be issued.
+Our Administrator and Counselor are ready to talk with you when you decide that Harbor Light Christian is the best place for you.
+They will discuss with you the Academic, Spiritual, Financial, and Conduct requirements and determine your acceptance to our school.
+Once the proper paperwork is filled out and returned to our school office, it will be reviewed, and then an I-20 will be issued.
 This process can take several weeks, so please plan ahead and make contact as soon as you decide.
 Keep in mind that some of your consulate appointments cannot be made until you receive your I-20 number.

 For admission, interested students should follow all instructions for admission to HLCS.